FC Crotone: History

 The team was promoted to Serie A, the Italian top flight, for the first time in its history in 2016.
 In the 2016–17 season, the club finished 17th, securing a place in the next Serie A season.
 This was despite the Calabrian side only winning two points from the first ten matches, one of the poorest starts the Italian top-flight had seen in years.
 Crotone remained in the relegation positions for almost the entire season before an impressive revival saw the club achieve a seven-match unbeaten run from matchdays 30 to 36, including five wins in that time, and the season was concluded with a 3-1 victory over Lazio on the last matchday, a result that saw Crotone jump above Empoli to 17th place and thus secured another season in Serie A in what was hailed as a football miracle, led by 13-goal top scorer Diego Falcinelli and coach Davide Nicola.

 In the following season, Crotone failed to avoid relegation after losing against Napoli in the last match of the Serie A campaign, returning to Serie B after two seasons.

 Following the 2019-20 season, the club was promoted to Serie A once more in second place, only behind Benevento in the table.
 However, the club's top-flight campaign was less than satisfactory.
 After spending the majority of the season in the last spot of the table, and losing incredible matches that were an early indicator of the hardship the club would endure, Crotone was mathematically relegated to Serie B after 34 games, following a loss to would-be champions Inter.
 This relegation came in contrast with several excellent performances from individual players, particularly striker Simy, who scored 20 league goals during the season, a record for a relegated team.
 Nevertheless, the 92 goals Crotone conceded was one more than Casale conceded in 1933-34, setting a new Serie A record for goals against in a single season.

 To reduce wage bills following relegation to Serie B, the club loaned out attacking midfielder Junior Messias to AC Milan with an option for the latter to buy, and striker Simy to Salernitana (sold to the latter in January 2022).
 The team's attacking power weakened.
-Crotone finished 19th in the league and suffered a second successive relegation to 2022-23 Serie C.
+Crotone finished 19th in the league and suffered a second successive relegation to 2022–23 Serie C.

+In September 2025, the club was placed in judicial administration, due to the ’Ndrangheta infiltrating the club's security and ticketing operations.

-Colors and badge
+Colours and badge

-Team colours are dark blue and white due to their Greek origins and also red.
+Team colours are dark blue and white, due to their Greek origins, and also red.
 The club's kits are traditionally dark blue and red stripes.

-The team's mottos are "Salutate la Magna Grecia" (Salute Greater Greece) and "Noi siamo la Magna Grecia" (We are Greater Greece).
+Some of the team's mottos are "Salutate la Magna Grecia" ("Salute Greater Greece") and "Noi siamo la Magna Grecia" ("We are Greater Greece").
+Fans of FC Crotone pride themselves as being ”La Capitale Della Magna Grecia” ("The capital of Greater Greece").
+The team's nickname is "the Pythagoreans", deriving from the well-known Greek philosopher Pythagoras.